 Some of the other unique elements include:

-- A “Zen” Room with plush sofa and chair;
+- A “Zen” Room with plush furniture.

-- Inspired geomorphic shapes found in nearby desert canyons are reflected in the building design.
-A wrapped sculptural enclosure--the Delta room--in the conference space expresses DPR’s self-perform drywall expertise, utilized on this project, while the colors reflect the desert environment just outside.
+- Inspired geomorphic shapes found in nearby desert canyons reflected in the building design.
+A wrapped sculptural enclosure—the “Delta Room“—in the conference space expresses DPR’s self-perform drywall expertise, which were utilized on this project, while the colors reflect the desert environment outside.
 Strategically placed vertical green elements throughout the interior resemble a “landscape of saguaros” while functioning as message boards and power/data towers that break up the open space.

 Some of the green materials incorporated include:

-- 32.76% of materials were of recycled content
+- 32.76 percent of materials were of recycled content

 - Low or no-VOC content for all finishes

-- Reuse of DPR’s existing built-in work stations, requiring only 14 additional stations to be built.
+- Reuse of DPR’s existing built-in workstations, requiring only 14 additional stations to be built.